prathamgupta36/Lyrical-Sentiment-Analysis/README.md

 ![Keras Version](https://img.shields.io/badge/keras-2.4.3-orange)
 ![Pypi Version](https://img.shields.io/badge/pypi-20.0.2-yellow)

+Lyrical Sentiment Analysis in Python using Natural Language Processing(NLP) with the help of [Mediapipe](https://developers.google.com/mediapipe).

 ## Scraping
  To start the scraping process we need to get the requirement for the scarping.
  ```